Carbapenem-resistant Enterobacteriaceae (CRE) and other Carbapenem-Resistant Organisms

 Required Reporting

-1. Health care providers and Health care facilities: notifiable to local health jurisdiction within 3 business days.
+1. Health care providers and health care facilities: notifiable to local health jurisdiction (LHJ) within 3 business days.

-2. Laboratories: notifiable to local health jurisdiction within 2 business days; submission required – isolate or if no isolate specimen associated with positive result, within 2 business days:
+2. Laboratories: notifiable to local health jurisdiction within 2 business days; submission required – isolate or, if no isolate, submit specimen associated with positive result, within 2 business days.

-• Positive on a phenotypic test for carbapenemase production including but not limited to Metallo-B-lactamase test, modified Hodge test (MHT) (for E. coli and Klebsiella species only), CarbaNP, Carbapenem Inactivation Method (CIM) or modified CIM (mCIM);
+• Positive on a phenotypic test for carbapenemase production including but not limited to Metallo-B-lactamase test, CarbaNP, Carbapenem Inactivation Method (CIM) or modified CIM (mCIM); See Appendix I, Table 2 for confirmatory carbapenemase tests.

-• Resistant to any carbapenem including but not limited to doripenem, ertapenem, imipenem or meropenem (minimum inhibitory concentrations of ≥ 4 mcg/ml for meropenem, imipenem, and doripenem or ≥ 2 mcg/ml for ertapenem).
+• Resistant to any carbapenem including but not limited to ertapenem, imipenem or meropenem (minimum inhibitory concentrations of ≥ 4 mcg/ml for meropenem, and imipenem, or ≥ 2 mcg/ml for ertapenem).

-3. Local health jurisdictions: Notifiable to Washington State Department of Health (DOH) Office of Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.
+1. Local health jurisdictions: notifiable to Washington State Department of Health (DOH) Office of Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.

 Resources